reims2/reims2-docs/src/philscore.md

 | Axis delta       | 1/3600 |

 > [!WARNING]
-> This has the consequence that the axis is basically irrelevant for the score, and the additional only has a small impact.
+> This has the consequence that a high difference of axes is basically irrelevant for the score, and a difference in additionals only has a small impact.
 See [Potential Improvements](#potential-improvements) for more information.

 The function then returns the initial PhilScore for the lens.